Last updated on July 28th, 2024

 Today it is often made with normal spaghetti (n.5) but the authentic recipe calls for tonnarelli which is similar to spaghetti but slightly thinner and made with eggs making for a chewier pasta than a traditional pasta asciutta or dried pasta like spaghetti.

-Read about more Popular Italian Pasta Sauces.
+Read about more Popular Italian Pasta Sauces and Delicious Dinner Recipes That We Make in Italy.

 Learn More: Study up on formaggio with our Complete Guide to Italian Cheese!